De-Project-Company/EdTech/README.md

 - `chore: Updated README file` := `chore` is used because the commit didn't make any changes to the , frontend or test folders in any way.
 - `feat: Added plugin info endpoints` := `feat` is used here because the feature was non-existent before the commit.

+# API

+A separate folder called `api` is created withing the app folder here, to make an **API** Call:

+- create a new folder within the `api` dir
+- within the created folder create a file with the name of the aspect you are working on example  `authapi.ts` file
+- within the file yu created `authapi.ts` file you make either a **GET** or **POST** Request

+> ❗❗Do not create any custom http calls inside a components.
+Whatever calls that need to be processed by the server should be called within the file you created